rschellius/nx-share-a-meal/README.md

 ### Images and containers

-To build and run as separate images and containers:
+To build and run as separate images and containers, first build the base image

 ```
-// Base image
 docker build . -t my-base-image:nx-base
 ```